 Clearing the Air – Grinnell Parks

 The Smoke Free Air Act, which celebrated its 10thanniversary in 2018, prohibits smoking in places like restaurants, theaters and other workplaces; however, it does not extend to smokeless tobacco or electronic smoking devices.
-That means products like chewing tobacco or e-cigarettes are legal to use unless a tobacco and nicotine free policy is implemented.
+That means products like chewing tobacco, nic pouches tobacco-free, or e-cigarettes are legal to use unless a tobacco and nicotine free policy is implemented.

 The Smoke Free Air Act requires enclosed facilities within parks to be smoke free, but this does not apply to outdoor areas like trails, playgrounds or athletic fields.
 Exposure to second-hand smoke and tobacco product litter in these areas reduces the enjoyment of parks and greenspaces.

 “Secondhand smoke harms everyone and there is no safe level of exposure to it, even outdoors,” said Crystal VandeKamp, RN with Grinnell Regional Public Health.
 “Additionally, the potential for toddlers, pets and wildlife to ingest tobacco product litter is very dangerous.”